-At the centre you will find two replica buildings under construction.
-One is a Romano British dining room with a working hypocaust, the other a Saxon longhall based on the 9th century Saxon Royal Palace at Cheddar.
-These buildings have been constructed by the South West Heritage Trust with their Hands on Heritage volunteers.
-The buildings, which will form part of the Avalon Archaeology Park, were funded by the Heritage Lottery funded Avalon Marshes Landscape Partnership Scheme.
+At the Centre there are two replica historic buildings being constructed.
+One is a Romano British dining room with a working hypocaust, the other a Saxon long-hall based on the 9th century Saxon Royal Palace at Cheddar.
+These buildings are being constructed and furnished by the South West Heritage Trust with their ‘Hands on Heritage’ volunteers.
+The buildings, which will form part of the Avalon Archaeology Park, were funded by the Heritage Lottery/Avalon Marshes Landscape Partnership Scheme.
 They are currently only open to view inside for special events – keep an eye on our Events page for dates.
 You can however see them externally at any time from the garden at the Centre.
 It is planned that the Avalon Archaeology Park will open in 2023, once the Centre improvements are complete.

 The attractive gallery and craft shop is operated by Somerset Crafts, a group of local artists and craftsmen.
 Open seven days a week sells a wide range of original hand-crafted items, many drawing their inspiration from the wildlife and landscape of the Avalon Marshes.